llaltxll/SRT_SYNC/README.md

 4. provide the time when the firs line shuld apear
 5. provide the time when the last line shuld apear

-if everything worked as expected a new copy of the original *.srt file will be created beside it with ".out" apended to it's file name
+if everything worked as expected a new copy of the *.srt file will be created beside original with ".out" apended to it's file name

 p.s. vlc doesn't like it when the filename ends with .out instead of .srt so I recommend renaming the output file accordingly =]